GS7271/GDP_Rankings_v_Income_Groups/Unit6CaseStudy_Tidying.md

 GDPEdu <- merge(GDPclean, EduSelected, by = "CountryCode", all = TRUE)
 ```

-###1.
+####Question 1.
 Match the data based on the country shortcode.
 How many of the IDs match?
-*However 45 countries are missing GDP data.* which will be eliminated.
+*However 45 countries are missing GDP data, which will be eliminated.*

-###3.
+####Question 3.
 What are the average GDP rankings for the "High income: OECD" and "High income: nonOECD" groups?
+In order to answer the question above, we need to first convert the variable *rank_num* into a numeric variable in order to be able to compute the mean and select the respective Income Groups.

 ```r
 GDPEduSelected <- GDPEdu[!is.na(GDPEdu$GDP2012), ]